enspiral-dev-academy/git-iam/README.md

 cat .git/config
 ```

-Now the next `git commit` will list Jane as the dev on the commit.
+Now the next `git commit` in this repo will list Jane as the dev on the commit.

 ## Applicability